Sustainable Tourism (PGT)

 Funding: You are eligible for a fully funded place on this course if you are Scottish-domiciled and/or work for an organisation based in Scotland.

-More than ever, tourism is dependent on approaches that ensure long-term sustainability.
-And yet, short term demands for growth generate challenges regarding how the tourism industry is managed.
-This course examines the major global challenges facing the industry – namely climate change and social inequalities, and explores how these challenges are being addressed.
-Utilising active learning approaches, real world case studies and guest industry experts, this course will equip you with the critical skills and attitudes to address tourism’s global challenges in sustainable ways.
-You will be exposed to the latest approaches in sustainable tourism and their limitations, whilst also engaging with the overall policy environment, allowing you to consider realistic responses to the increasing challenges encountered by the tourism industry.
+The tourism industry is more dependent than ever on sustainable approaches to ensure its long-term survival.
+However, the pressure for short-term growth presents challenges in how the industry is managed.
+This course delves into the major global challenges currently facing the tourism industry, namely climate change and social inequalities, and examines how these challenges are being addressed.
+Using a hands-on approach, real-world case studies, and guest industry experts, this course will equip you with the critical skills and attitudes needed to address the global challenges of the tourism industry in sustainable ways.
+It will provide an understanding of the latest sustainable tourism approaches, policies, and their limitations, enabling you to devise realistic responses to challenges.

 Why this course